15 Things to do in Barcelona

 4. Be Amazed By the Sagrada Familia:

 Europe is known for having breathtaking cathedrals and church’s in almost every city.
 These temples of worship are all beautifully crafted, resembling pieces of art rather than religious sanctuaries.
 Now there are some incredible churches in other cities without a doubt, however, the Sagrada Familia is just incomparable on so many levels.
 Antoni Gaudi designed this masterpiece, inspired by god’s simplest foundation: nature.
 The facade is ornately decorated with organic shapes, religious symbols, and intricate wildlife that creates a one of a kind structure all on its own.
+Want more stunning cathedrals in your life?
+Italy has a ton as well!

 5. Take the Iconic Photo at Parc Guell: